superawesomelabs/leo/README.md

 <h4 align="center">Routing</h4>

-Declarative routing with [react-router][react-router].
+Declarative routing with [React Router][react-router].
 Make the URL your first thought, not an after-thought.

 ```javascript